April Mortgages Conveyancing Panel Information

 It would be advisable to supply details of the date of removal, information on the reason for removal, date of appeal and any reason given for reinstatement.
 This should not negatively affect your firm’s application but gives the Law Society a complete picture of what has happened.

-My firm is listed on the April Mortgages conveyancing panel and all set to complete a remortgage within the next few weeks.
-My papers do not include a Legal Charge for the client to sign.
-Who do I contact at April Mortgages to request substitute deeds?
+I am on the April Mortgages conveyancing panel and due to complete a remortgage within the next week.
+I can not locate a Legal Charge for the client to sign.
+Who do I contact at April Mortgages to get a duplicate Deed?

-You should contact April Mortgages to obtain standard documents.
-The CML Handbook incorporates a specific section for banks to reveal who to contact to obtain standard documents.
+You would be advised to communicate with April Mortgages to obtain standard documents.
+The The Council of Mortgage Lenders Handbook incorporates an express section for lenders to reveal who to contact to obtain standard documents.
 April Mortgages in their Part 2’s state:

-Don’t forget to quote your April Mortgages solicitors panel number.
+It helps to disclose your April Mortgages solicitors panel number.

 Find a Lawyer on the April Mortgages Conveyancing Panel